North Dakota Elections

 What provisions are there for voters with disabilities?

 Any voter may ask for assistance in marking their ballot from a person of their choosing if that person is not the voter's employer, agent of the employer, the officer of the voter's union, a candidate on the ballot, or the family member of a candidate on the ballot.
-Voters are allowed to bring someone to help them translate.
+Voters are allowed to bring someone to help them translate/interpret.

 How can I vote if I am homeless or living in temporary housing?